FawkesSt/FawkesSt/README.md

 ### Hello friend.md 👋

-I'm Matheus Santos, and I just started my studies in the web development world and UX UI design.
+Hi there I'm Matheus, and I just started my studies in the web development world and UX UI design.
 I'm from Brazil, and I work as UX Designer at www.leadlovers.com a Digital Marketing and Sales Platform.

 Send a message on my:
 [![Linkedin: Matheus](https://img.shields.io/badge/-Linkedin-blue?style=flat-square&logo=Linkedin&logoColor=white&link=www.linkedin.com/in/matheus-corp-santos/)](www.linkedin.com/in/matheus-corp-santos/)